 Melbourne has more than 1,750 tram stops and carries more than 200 million passengers every year across its 450-strong fleet of trams.
 It can be useful to focus on just one of the city’s tram stops to see the importance of the network.
 The story of the Federation Square stop shows the vital role played by the tram network in keeping Melbourne moving and connected.

 The Federation Square stop is the busiest in Melbourne, with a tram passing almost every minute and catering for 22,000 passengers each day.
 Passengers using the stop are connecting to the rail network at Flinders Square, numerous activities along the Yarra River which runs below, and the city’s educational institutions.
-They also make up some of the more than 439,000 people that work in the CBD.

 - Change in behaviour by motorists